rio-labs/Rio-Jobs/README.md

 run periodically, with the scheduler handling exceptions and rescheduling jobs as needed.

+> ⚠️ Rio extensions are currently experimental.
+You'll need Rio version 0.11 or
+> later and use internal APIs to add this extension to your app.

 This extension is designed to be easy to use and robust, while also allowing you to schedule jobs with arbitrarily fancy logic.